Visiting GaiaYoga Gardens

-1) For a couple: We have a few different private eco-structures that people can stay in.
-All have screened in beds, some are fully screened in rooms.
+1) For couples and families: We have a few different private Tropic Breeze Houses that people can stay in.
+Might or might not be available

 A wonderful alternative to an impersonal hotel or an expensive vacation rental.
 Stay in a men's or women's dorm under a mosquito tent on a futon bed or in a tropical breeze house (depending on availability), and enjoy the beautiful, tropical environment.

 1 Night: $40/night for singles - $70/night for couples

 2-5 Nights: $35/night for singles - $60/night for couples